Parser API

 list = { number* }

-In cases like these it is not possible to call .next().unwrap()
+In cases like these it is not possible to call .next().unwrap(), because the

 number of sub-rules depends on the input string — it cannot be known at